tomasAlabes/tomasAlabes.github.io/blog/_posts/2015-09-16-ES6-Classes-For-Java-Developers.md

 class Foo {
     constructor() {}
 }

+//definition
-Foo.staticVar = 5;
+const staticNumber = 5;
+const staticObj = { prop: 5 };
+Foo.staticNumber = staticNumber;
+Foo.staticObj = staticObj;
+{% endhighlight %}

+{% highlight javascript %}
-// Then
+// Examples of use

-let f = new Foo();
-f.staticVar; //undefined
+new Foo().staticNumber; //undefined
-Foo.staticVar; // 5
+Foo.staticNumber; // 5
+Foo.staticObj; //{ prop: 5 }

+Foo.staticObj.prop = 2; // Error! const can't be changed!

-Foo.staticVar = 10; // :s
+Foo.staticVar = 10; // WARNING: overriding static field value
+Foo.staticObj = {prop: "hello"}; // WARNING: overriding static field value

 Foo.staticVar; // 10
+Foo.staticObj; // {prop: "hello"};
 {% endhighlight %}

 But as we saw in the example it can be changed easily...

-<span style="color: red">Other better approach?</span>.

 [Abstract classes](id:abstractClasses)
 ---------------------

-This concepts is not implemented in ES6 or ES7, and I could find anything official about I found a way to mimic them in this [Stack Overflow answer](http://stackoverflow.com/questions/29480569/does-ecmascript-6-have-a-convention-for-abstract-classes).
+This concept is not implemented in ES6 or ES7, and I couldn't find anything official about it, but I found a way to mimic them in this [Stack Overflow answer](http://stackoverflow.com/questions/29480569/does-ecmascript-6-have-a-convention-for-abstract-classes).

 {% highlight javascript %}